For daily wit & wisdom, sign up for the Almanac newsletter.

 Get under the shower!
 The Leonid meteor shower, that is.
 This dependable event, which peaks around mid-November each year, is so named because its meteors appear to come from the constellation Leo.

-This light show actually comes from comet Tempel-Tuttle.
+This light show actually stems from comet Tempel-Tuttle.
 As the comet passes close to the Sun during its orbit, some of its particles melt and disintegrate, leaving a trail of debris, mostly the size of grains of sand or smaller, which orbit the Sun.
 Earth travels through this debris field each year, resulting in the Leonids meteor shower.